sanjulamadurapperuma/launchcontrol/README.md

 ## Contribute

-If you want to contribute, I will be happy to review your idead and PRs 🎈
+If you want to contribute, I will be happy to review your ideas and PRs 🎈

 ## License